RMTT/aronet/README.md

 After aronet started, it will create a vrf device(or a network namespace if use netns mode) called `aronet` with address in `daemon.network`, then other nodes will route the traffic of `daemon.prefixs` to your node.
 The `endpoints` tell other nodes how to connect to your node.

 Note that `aronet` will reserve the `{daemon.network}:ffff::/80` range for internal usage.
 The majority of this range will be used for srv6 actions.
-And the ipv4 traffic will be routed via srv6 light weight tunnel(End.DX4).
+And the ipv4 traffic will be routed via ipv6 light weight tunnel(ipv4 nexthop via ipv6).

 <details>